JoaoLopesF/RemoteDebug/README.md

  - The default is 5 minutes (You can change it in RemoteDebug.h)
  - You can use mDNS to register each node with different name, it helps to connect without know the IP.

- - Please not forget to use if clause with Debug.Ative
+ - Please not forget to use if clause with Debug.isActive
    ---> This is very important to reduce overheads and work of debug levels

  - Please see the samples, basic or advanced, to learn how to use